BSSeeker/BSseeker2/README.md

 BS-Seeker2
 =========

-BS-Seeker2 performs accurate and fast mapping of bisulfite-treated short reads.
+BS-Seeker2 (BS Seeker 2) performs accurate and fast mapping of bisulfite-treated short reads.
 BS-Seeker2 is an updated version on BS-Seeker.

 0. Availability
 ============